VISITING Cafes in Westbourne - Exploring Westbourne’s Coffee Shop Scene

 Nearby, Saffron Makes and Bakes charmed me immediately; it felt like walking into a friend’s kitchen, and the generous slice of homemade cake I ordered was truly exceptional.

-Looking for something truly culinary, I visited Franco's Yard, which exceeded expectations with its globally-inspired menu and vibrant atmosphere—this is definitely a destination for brunch, not just coffee.
+On Day 5 I was looking for something truly culinary so I chose Franco's Yard, which exceeded expectations with its globally-inspired menu and vibrant atmosphere—this is definitely a destination for brunch, not just coffee.

 Similarly, Bigwigs was a sensory delight; the aroma of fresh artisan bread and beautifully crafted pastries made it impossible to leave without a treat.